What to expect from an occupational health examination?

 The general framework is mentioned in the Labour Code and the Specific Health Services Act.
 Specific legislation is mainly based on the Occupational Health Services Ordinance.
 The latter mainly lists the necessary medical examinations in connection with employment.
 These are the initial, periodic and emergency medical examinations, which are intended to assess health in relation to work as a precautionary measure, and the exit examination and the medical examination after the end of hazardous work, which are carried out to assess the state of health in order to determine whether, for example, the hazardous work has had a negative impact on it.

 Tip: We have covered the Labour Code and its five most useful parts in our separate article.
+It includes a decree on medical records, which sets out all the information you are entitled to and how it is handled.

 The range of people covered by each examination is determined primarily by the type of examination: